North Carolina A&T Aggies football: Howell, McKinley, and Forte (1968–1988)

 The 1968 season saw Hornsby Howell becoming the new coach of the team.
 In his first year as coach, the Aggies would go 8–1, with their sole loss at the hands of University of Maryland Eastern Shore.
 That year, the Aggies would be named Black college football national co-champions, earning their first national title.
-Howell would lead the Aggies through their remaining years in the CIAA, and their eventual move to their current conference, the Mid-Eastern Athletic Conference.
+Howell would lead the Aggies through their remaining years in the CIAA, and their eventual move to the Mid-Eastern Athletic Conference.
 In 1970, A&T would leave the CIAA to form a new conference with the intent of transitioning to the NCAA's Division I. Along with Delaware State University, Howard University, University of Maryland Eastern Shore, Morgan State University, North Carolina Central University and South Carolina State University, the Mid-Eastern Athletic Conference (MEAC) was created.
 In 1975, the Aggies would win their first football championship in the MEAC.
 During that season, Quarterback Ellsworth Turner completed 55% of his passes while throwing a total of 1,349 yards to help the Aggies capture the conference title.
 Over Howell's 9-year career with A&T, he would win 62% of the games he coach, and would earn a career record of 55–34–4.

 In 1977 James "Jim" McKinley would become head coach of the A&T football program.
 McKinley would take the helm of the Aggies after leaving his first head coaching position at Central State University in Ohio.
 During his 5-year career at North Carolina A&T, His record was a total 29 wins, 32 losses and 1 tie with a highlight 9 wins and 3 losses for the 1980 season.
 McKinley would leave A&T in 1981 to coach at Prairie View A&M Panthers football in Texas.

 Maurice "Mo" Forte would become the team's next head coach in 1982.
 Four years later, the Aggies would win their second MEAC championship.
 That season, standout Quarterback Alan Hooker and Wide receiver Herbert Harbison were key components to the team's championship run.
 Harbison's 63 catches and 883 receiving yards would set a school record, that to this day still stands.
 Forte's record with the Aggies would end at 26 wins, 38 losses, and 1 tie.